ayahamza1/MENABITs/readme.md

 ## BIT Text Retrieval

-The `PyPDF2`, `pdfminer.six`, `pdfplumber`, and `PyMuPDF` Python packages were used to scrape texts from UNCTAD or other available English PDFs.
+The `PyPDF2`, `pdfminer.six`, `pdfplumber`, and `PyMuPDF` Python packages were used to scrape texts from the United Nations Conference on Trade and Development [(UNCTAD)](https://investmentpolicy.unctad.org/international-investment-agreements/countries/62/egypt)
+, if unavailable, English PDFs available elsewhere (locations included below).
 The extractions were cleaned, missing data inputted, and visually cross-referenced with originals.

 ---